goschtl/zope/zope2book/trunk/source/AppendixC.rst

 - *root*- - the system's top-most object: the Zope root folder.

-- *here*- - the object to which the template is being applied.
+- *context*- - the object to which the template is being applied.

 - *container*- - The folder in which the template is located.